 Although most uPVC windows typically have a long life span, the frames might not last as long as aluminium.
 Aluminium is a much more robust material for use as a window frame.
 With proper care, it can be fitted to last almost infinitely, whilst being fairly low maintenance.

-How energy efficient is aluminium double glazing vs uPVC double glazing?
+How energy efficient are double glazed aluminium windows vs uPVC double glazing?

 It’s actually the law for any newly installed window to achieve an energy rating of at least a ‘C’ in Window Energy Ratings (WER).
 Thankfully any window supplied by us achieves an A+ BRFC rating to result in the ultimate energy efficiency.